Questions, answered

 Admins, Developers, and Editors can add, edit, and delete scenarios.
 Anyone — including Viewers — can annotate them.
 Once a scenario has been edited by a person, Specsight will not overwrite it on the next sync — if the code conflicts with the manual edit, the scenario gets flagged for review instead.

-No. Every plan — Standard, BYOK, and Partnership — includes unlimited Members.
+No. Every plan — Standard, BYOK, and Enterprise — includes unlimited Members.
 Invite the whole company, give Viewer access to anyone who needs to read the spec, and stop counting seats.

 Company